โRunning LP node (deprecated)

 Adding LP node to public registry

-To add your LP node to this public registry please in the repo - make sure to specify your node's domain name. atomiq.exchange team will then check if your node works as expected and will add it to the public registry ASAP.
+To add your LP node to this public registry please open an issue in the repo - make sure to specify your node's domain name. atomiq.exchange team will then check if your node works as expected and will add it to the public registry ASAP.